dawanejomah/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv /tmp/betty /tmp/my_first_directory: Move the file betty from /tmp/ to /tmp/my_first_directory rm /tmp/my_first_directory/betty: delete the file betty rmdir /tmp/my_first_directory: delete the directory my_first_directory that is in the /tmp directory
+mv /tmp/betty /tmp/my_first_directory: Move the file betty from /tmp/ to /tmp/my_first_directory rm /tmp/my_first_directory/betty: delete the file betty rmdir /tmp/my_first_directory: delete the directory my_first_directory that is in the /tmp directory cd - a script that changes the working directory to the previous one